-We had been to Carnival in Cologne, Germany and also in Lucerne, Switzerland and to be honest, we weren’t expecting that Munich also has a big carnival.
-Obviously, it’s not like the famous Carnival of Cologne but still we were very excited.
+We had been to Carnival in Cologne, Germany, and also in Lucerne, Switzerland, and to be honest, we weren’t expecting that Munich also has a big carnival.
+Obviously, it’s not like the famous Carnival of Cologne, but still, we were very excited.

-The pedestrian has blocked with a rope from both sides and the way in the center has been created for the participants.
+The pedestrian has been blocked with a rope from both sides and the way in the center has been created for the participants.
 The crowd was standing behind the rope.

 The event has been organised by a club “Damische Ritte” which means foolish Knight.
 There were around 53 groups with over 1000 members participating in the parade.The parade group included big themed trucks associated with different musical bands, fictional movies and characters, historical associations and political parties.

-We came around 12 PM to Kreuzstrasse and selected the perfect spot on the footpath to welcome and cheer the Parade.
+We came to around 12 PM to Kreuzstrasse and selected the perfect spot on the footpath to welcome and cheer the Parade.

-When we arrived, almost all the participants were there with their trucks but the audience was still coming.
+When we arrived, almost all the participants were there with their trucks, but the audience was still coming.

 We would highly suggest to come earlier to spot a perfect place otherwise It gets really crowded.